Democratic Party (Hong Kong): Dissolution (2024–2025)

+Preparation

 During the short consultation of the domestic national security law, also known as Article 23, the Democratic Party argued the wording of the bill was overly vague and the low threshold to incriminate others, which could create more "chilling effect" and harming the international reputation of Hong Kong.
 Their suggestions, along with the allied parties, were not accepted and the bill was fast-tracked in the Legislative Council in March 2024 for passage.
 In the ensuing months, the party met the press on several polices only, which effectively turned itself to a "pressure group".
 In December, Lo was again re-elected party chair with an expanded central committee but leaving one of the vice-chairmanship vacant.
 The chair said the party would continue its work.

-It was later reported that the a party member was approached by someone "with Beijing official background" in November or December, conveying the message that the Chinese government believed "the historic mission of the party is over".
+It was later reported that a party member was approached by someone "with Beijing official background" in November or December, conveying the message that the Chinese government believed "the historic mission of the party is over".
 That person said Beijing would not allow the party, which no longer has any intrinsic value, to run in the December Legislative Council election.
 Multiple colleagues in the party received similar information from the "messenger" which was interpreted as an attempt to clear all remaining opposition voices.
 Fred Li said the "messenger" suggested the party cannot survive until the election month.

 Media reported that there were internal discussions for months on the future of the group, and inclined to disband it with the possible legal and safety risks.
+Party members were reportedly threatened by Beijing officials to disband the party or otherwise face consequences such as arrests.
 The end of the party speeded up after the central committee was likely demanded in around February, possibly from Beijing side, to start dissolution process at the upcoming meeting or risk a ban from the authorities.
 The central committee, although with divisions, agreed to end the party after a meeting on 20 February 2025, just days after reports emerged over the possible closure.
 The central committee of the party setting up a task force to look into procedures before dissolving the party, which would require support from 75% of the attending members of the party congress.
 Lo Kin-hei declined to comment on whether they were pressurized, but stated that the party was not in financial difficulties and the decision was made with consideration of the political factors.

 The dissolution came as a surprise amidst calm political atmosphere in the city, given that Democratic Party was one of the modest and patriotic party in the opposition camp.
-Pro-Beijing media and politicians waged attacks on the flagship party, saying the disbandment is self-inflicted and the only way ahead.
+Pro-Beijing media and politicians waged attacks on the flagship party, saying the disbandment was self-inflicted and the only way ahead.
 Sing Tao Daily said the senior democrats did not apologise or take up responsibilities for the anti-extradition bill protests, which led to the decision by Beijing to bar the party from participating in elections.